dmouscher/nomic/rules.md

 Proposals may not be changed once they are initially proposed in the #voting channel.
 The wording of a proposal may not change from the time of its creation until the time that it is either accepted or rejected.
 Proposals marked with (edited) are considered moot until re-proposed.
 If a change is to be made to a proposal the proposer must resubmit the proposal to #voting.
 There will be a limit of 3 reproposals after which point the rule will be considered not accepted and the turn will move to the next player.

 Only the most recent proposal to be voted on in a turn may be scored taking precedence over both Rule 206 and Rule 202.

+## 304
+One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) setting all players' scores to 0.